Azure/azure-quickstart-templates/quickstarts/microsoft.resources/deployment-script-azcli-acr-import/README.md

 ## Sample overview

-This template leverages the Import ACR module from the bicep registry to import public container images into an Azure Container Registry..
+This template leverages the Import ACR module from the bicep registry to import public container images into an Azure Container Registry.
 A new Azure Container Registry is created.

-See the [Import-ACR] module in the Bicep Registry for more information.
+See the [Import-ACR](https://github.com/Azure/bicep-registry-modules/blob/main/modules/deployment-scripts/import-acr/README.md) module in the Bicep Registry for more information.
 See the [docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template?tabs=CLI) for more information on the deployment script resource.

 ## Deployment steps